projectcontour/gimbal/docs/manage-backends.md

 ## Add a new backend

-In order to route traffic to a new backend, you must deploy a new discoverer instance that will discover all the services and endpoints.
+To route traffic to a new backend, you must deploy a new Discoverer instance that discovers all Services and Endpoints and routes them appropriately.

 ### Kubernetes

-1. Obtain the cluster's kubeconfig file.
-2. Create a new secret for the discoverer, using the kubeconfig obtained in the previous step:
+1. Create a new Secret from the kubeconfig file for the cluster:

     ```sh
     BACKEND_NAME=new-k8s